Resale - Synchronous Service Transport (SST) - V20.0

 Information is available in the QC RSS No.1 or the state specific Tariffs/Catalogs/Price Lists.

-Additional information can be found in your Interconnection Agreement, Resale Agreement or in the SGAT for the relevant state.
+Additional information can be found in your Interconnection Agreement or Resale Agreement.

 Optional features and functions available for SST include: